Tips To Cope With Father’s Day Grief When Your Relationship Was Difficult

 Navigating through Father’s Day after a complex relationship can be a challenging and emotional process.
 It's a day that can stir up a mix of emotions, especially if your relationship with your father was marked by mental illness, addiction, or any form of abuse.

-For me, my stepfather had bipolar disorder, a condition that brought an array of highs and lows to our family dynamic.
-I loved him dearly, and still do, and always will.
-However, the relationship wasn't always easy, particularly the way he treated my mom.
+My stepfather had bipolar disorder, a condition that brought an array of highs and lows to our family dynamic.
+I love him dearly, and still do, and always will.
+However, the complex relationship wasn't always easy, particularly the way he treated my mom.
 The memories of the good times we shared were sometimes overshadowed by the storms we weathered.
-Yet, it's in acknowledging and accepting both the good and the bad that I've learned to heal.
+Yet, it's in acknowledging and accepting both the good and the bad that I've learned to grow.

-A few weeks ago I went to the beach where his ashes are scattered along with our dog, Brandy.
-Over a decade after their death, I realize I am at peace with events I once felt were "unforgiveable".
+This time last year I went to the beach where his ashes are scattered along with our dog, Brandy.
+Over a decade after their death, I realize I am at peace with events I once felt were "unforgivable."

 It took me time to reach a place where I could hold the complex tapestry of emotions in balance.
 I want to encourage you to have patience with yourself.
 This journey is not linear, nor is it uniform.
 Your feelings may fluctuate and evolve, and that's okay.
 Don't rush yourself or force yourself to feel a certain way.